-The Zambezi region is a narrow strip of land, formerly known as the Caprivi Strip, which runs between Botswana and Angola, all the way to the Zambezi river in the East.
-It is the heart of the Kavango–Zambezi Transfrontier Conservation Area, otherwise known as KAZA, which links wildlife populations in Angola, Zambia, Zimbabwe, Botswana and Namibia.
+The Zambezi region is a narrow strip of land, formerly known as the Caprivi Strip, which runs between Botswana and Angola, all the way to the Zambezi River in the East.
+It is the heart of the Kavango–Zambezi Transfrontier Conservation Area, known as KAZA, which links wildlife populations in Angola, Zambia, Zimbabwe, Botswana and Namibia.
 WWF works with the governments, local communities and species conservation programmes throughout the KAZA region.

 Of course, my traps also photographed many other creatures.
-One trap in particular, positioned near a waterhole in the Mashi Conservancy, captured an incredible number of animals including elephants, giraffes, eland, wildebeest and bushpigs.
+One trap in particular, positioned near a waterhole in the Mashi Conservancy, captured an incredible number of animals, including elephants, giraffes, eland, wildebeest and bushpigs.
 It also took thousands of photos of guineafowls.
 In fact, I estimate that I had 10 images of guineafowls for every other animal photographed.
-Sorting through them all took a quite a while!
+Sorting through them all took quite a while!

-I hope that my images, in combination with WWF’s efforts and Lise’s valuable research, can help to inspire conservation action in this important part of the KAZA region.
+I hope that my images, in combination with WWF’s efforts and Lise’s valuable research, can help inspire conservation action in this important part of the KAZA region.